Alexander Gillon: Early life

-Charleston merchant
+Alexander Gillon was born on August 13, 1741 in Rotterdam, Dutch Republic to Scottish parents.
+He was educated in London and lived there for a period of time before becoming a sea captain, sailing the brigantine Surprize to Charleston, South Carolina in 1765.
+While in Charleston, Gillon married Mary Cripps, a widow from Kent living in the city, and sailed back to England in the brigantine Free-Mason in 1766; he returned to South Carolina in the same year.

+Mercantile and military career

-In 1766 he settled in Charleston and established a large business.
+In 1766, he settled down in Charleston and established a large business.
 Some ten years later he became involved in politics.
 He was a delegate to the Second Provincial Congress of South Carolina in 1775 and 1776 and was a member of the first general assembly in 1776.
 His men elected him captain of the German Fusiliers of Charleston in May 1775.
-Three years later South Carolina appointed him Commodore of the South Carolina Navy and sent him to France to procure vessels for the Navy.
+Three years later South Carolina appointed him commodore of the South Carolina State Navy and sent him to France to procure vessels for the navy.

-South Carolina

-In 1780 he chartered Indien from the Duke of Luxembourg on behalf of South Carolina and the South Carolina Navy, for a quarter-share of her prizes.
+In 1780 he chartered Indien from the Duke of Luxembourg on behalf of the South Carolina State Navy, for a quarter-share of her prizes.
 Gillon renamed the frigate South Carolina.

-In 1781 the South Carolina, manned by American officers and a group of European seamen and marines, sailed across the Atlantic toward Charleston.
-When she found that the British had already occupied that city she sailed to Cuba.
+In 1781, South Carolina, manned by American officers and a group of European seamen and marines, sailed across the Atlantic toward Charleston.
+When she found that the British had already captured the city she sailed to Cuba.
 Between August and October 1781 she captured a cutter, a privateer, the brig Venus and seven other vessels.

 South Carolina arrived at Havana on January 12, 1782.
-At Havana, after negotiations between Gillon and the Spanish, the South Carolina joined a force of 59 vessels sent to capture the British colony of New Providence in the Bahamas.
+At Havana, after negotiations between Gillon and the Spanish, South Carolina joined a force of 59 vessels sent to capture the Bahamas.
 On April 22 the expedition sailed and by May 5 the whole fleet had reached New Providence.
 On May 8 the colony surrendered.
 This was the third capture of New Providence during the American Revolutionary War.